Lorenzo Lamas: Personal life

 Lamas has been married six times and has six children.
 His first marriage was to Victoria Hilbert (1981–1982).
 His second marriage (1983–1985) was to his publicist, Michele Cathy Smith, with whom he had two children: son Alvaro Joshua "A.J." (b.
 1983) and daughter Shayne (b.
 1985), both actors.
 Lamas was then in a relationship with actress Daphne Ashbrook; the couple had a daughter Paton Lee Ashbrook.

 Lamas was married to his third wife, Renegade co-star Kathleen Kinmont, from 1989 to 1993.
 Playmate of the Month Shauna Sand (who made guest appearances in Renegade) became Lamas' fourth wife in 1996.
 The couple had three daughters before divorcing in 2002.

 After five months of dating, Lamas married his fifth wife, Shawna Craig, 2011 in Cabo San Lucas, Mexico.
 He told reporters that he would change his name to Lorenzo Lamas-Craig.
 This decision was motivated by the fact that his previous wife, Shauna, kept the surname Lamas, and is legally named Shauna Lamas, and new bride Shawna, whose given name is a homonym and almost identical to that of Shauna, did not wish to have a virtually identical full name.

+Shawna Craig was also a surrogate who carried Lamas' grandson after Shayne suffered a miscarriage and Shayne could never carry a baby again.
+Craig gave birth to the baby boy on July 4, 2015.
 In June 2018, Lamas filed for divorce from his fifth wife citing irreconcilable differences.

 Lamas started dating Kenna Scott in April 2020.
 The couple got engaged in Las Vegas in February 2021.
 The wedding was on October 29, 2023, at the Wonderland on the cruise ship Wonder of the Seas.
 In June 2025, it was reported that Lamas had filed for divorce.